Marie2111/IN1010-2/README.md

-# IN1010
+# IN1010 - Object Oriented Programming
-Course work in IN1000 at the University of Oslo